box/developer.box.com/content/guides/cli/quick-start/5-powershell-script-templates.md

 folder structure as collaborators with viewer or uploader roles.

 <Message type='warning'>
-   This part of the quick start for service accounts and users with administrative privileges only.
+   This part of the quick start is for service accounts and users with administrative privileges only.
    Skip this step if you are not a Box administrator or you do not use a service account.